Ernest Rutherford 1871 - 1937

 - Ernest Rutherford: Scientist Supreme

-- Who is Ernest Rutherford? from Rutherford’s Den at the Christchurch Art Centre
+- Rutherford’s Den at the Christchurch Art Centre Te Matatiki Toi Ora

 - Rutherford, Ernest from Te Ara – The Encyclopedia of New Zealand